 Killarney National Park

 Killarney National Park is one of the top Ring of Kerry highlights, encompassing almost 26,000 acres (10,200 hectares).
-Of course, you won’t have time to explore the whole park, but you can see some of our favorite places!
-Drop by Ross Castle first, situated on the edge of Lough Leane.
+Of course, you won’t have time to explore the whole park, but you can see Ross Castle, situated on the edge of Lough Leane.

 Muckross House and Manor is another must-see in Killarney National Park.
-This 19th-century Victorian mansion was once the home of the wealthy Herbert family.
-It currently serves as a museum, featuring extensive gardens and even a traditional farm.
+This 19th-century Victorian mansion was the home of the wealthy Herbert family and now serves as a museum featuring extensive gardens and even a traditional farm.
 You can also take a jaunting tour from Muckross House!

 Before continuing your drive, make a quick stop by Muckross Abbey.
 There’s a small car park just off the N71 where you can leave the car and take a short, five-minute walk to see these 15th-century abbey ruins.